KSP-KOS/KOS/doc/source/commands/communication.rst

     Returns a :struct:`Connection` representing the :ref:`CPU Vessel's<cpu vessel>`
     communication line to a control source.
-This may be the same as the :global:`HOMECONNECTION`, or it may represent a local connection, or it may represent a connection to a control station.
+This may be the same as the :global:`HOMECONNECTION`, or it may represent a local crewed command pod, or it may represent a connection to a control station.
 When using the ``CommNetConnectivityManager`` this should show as connected whenever a vessel has partial manned control, or full control.